 The former Secretary of State also revealed that she believes that both Russian president Vladimir Putin and Jim Comey's letter impacted the outcome of the 2016 election.
 "If the election had been on October 27, I would be your president," she said.

 Earlier in the year, the former presidential candidate said, "I’m like a lot of my friends right now.
 I have a hard time watching the news, I’ll confess,” regarding Trump's shocking election.
 In a video of the event she also says, “I am ready to come out of the woods and to help shine a light on what is already happening around kitchen tables, at dinners like this.”

 Clinton may be back in the political world, but she has "all but ruled out" resuming work at her family's foundation, reports the Hill.
 According to multiple sources, the former Secretary of State has no plans to return to the non-profit, which proved to be so controversial during her presidential campaign.

-In addition to the essays, Clinton is writing on a children's version of her 1995 book, It Takes a Village.
+In addition to her new memoir, Clinton is writing on a children's version of her 1995 book, It Takes a Village.
 Net proceeds will go to charity.
-(Her daughter Chelsea is also at work on a children's book, this one entitled She Persisted.)
+(Her daughter Chelsea also recently debuted a children's book entitled She Persisted.)